.

 trading programs.

-If an account at any time experiences
+If an account at any time

-a decline of 45% (or some other
+experiences a decline of 45%

-percentage as agreed to by the
+agreed to by the client in writing)

-highest prior month-end account
+from the highest prior month-end

-balance (exclusive of additions
+account balance (exclusive of

-or withdrawals), Claughton Capital
+additions or withdrawals), Claughton

-will attempt to close or offset
+Capital will attempt to close

-all open positions and otherwise
+or offset all open positions

-cease trading pending instructions
+and otherwise cease trading

-from the client.
+pending instructions from the

 Claughton Capital’s business